Unit 3 - Practice Quiz

 18 What is the beta parameter used for in the V-measure calculation?

-A. To weight the importance of Homogeneity versus Completeness
+A. To define the number of clusters

-B. To adjust for chance
+C. To adjust for chance

 19 When calculating the Fowlkes-Mallows Index, 'TP' (True Positive) refers to: